- Get Legal Advice after a Car Accident

 Knowing Who is to Blame for Your Accident

 Knowing who is to blame for your accident is vital when seeking car accident advice.
-Determining fault is vital as the at-fault motorist will be legally responsible for damages their CTP insurance company will pay.
+Determining fault is critical, as the at-fault motorist will be legally responsible for the financial damages paid by their CTP insurance company.

-It would help if you didn’t admit fault when you were involved in a traffic accident.
-If Queensland police attend the accident scene, they will make a report outlining who is the liable party and often, that person will be charged with an offence.
+It would help if you didn’t admit fault to the people involved in a car accident.
+If a Queensland police officer attends the accident scene, they will make a report outlining who is the liable party and often, that person will be charged with an offence.
 The person charged with a traffic crime is typically the negligent driver.

 How to determine fault for a car accident >